See how much American Express points are worth and how they compare to other rewards programs’ points.

 There’s no limit to how many Membership Rewards points you can earn (for the most part)

-There’s no cap on the overall number of Membership Rewards points that you can collect (though you may be limited on how many bonus points you can earn on a particular card).
+There’s no cap on the overall number of Membership Rewards points that you can collect (though you may be limited on how many bonus points you can earn on a particular card)

 You can redeem Membership Rewards points for a variety of rewards

-You can’t complain about a lack of redemption options with the Membership Rewards program.
+Even if they vary in value, you can’t complain about a lack of redemption options with the Membership Rewards program.
 Besides redeeming points for travel, cash back, gift cards and merchandise you have several unique options for redeeming points, including trading them for Uber credits for a decent value of 1 cent per point.

 You can transfer Membership Rewards points to most of Amex’s travel partners at a 1:1 rate